-On occasions I watched a relationship break down to the point where it could not be saved as the maintenance manager was asking for more people/resources/money and the GM did not like what they were saying.
-Then the GM replaced the maintenance manager and after the replacement arrived, they also asked for the same additional people/resources as the previous manager and received it.
+On occasions I watched a relationship break down to the point where it could not be saved.
+In these situations, the maintenance manager was asking for more people/resources/money and the GM did not like what they were saying.
+Then the GM replaced the maintenance manager and after the replacement arrived, they also asked for the same additional people/resources/money and received it.

 Maybe they asked in a different way?
-Maybe the GM thought well he is asking for the same so it must really be needed?
+Maybe the GM thought, well this maintenance manager is also asking for the same so it must really be needed?
 I don’t know for sure, but it is definitely about confidence and doing what you say you will do.

-I was also working on a project recently where I reviewed the corporate approach to Asset Management, and it reminded me of watching these relationships break down.
+I was also working on a project recently where I reviewed the corporate approach to Asset Management, it reminded me of the situations where these relationships break down.
 The corporate AM team were trying to improve the AM capability in the business, however there was a perceived lack of buy in or ownership at the executive levels.

-The strange thing is that everyone wants the business to improve but when the AM team or maintenance manager talks about AM concepts, improving policy, work management or strategic objectives such as an improved defect elimination, renewed strategy using RCM, the understanding is lost.
-In my opinion few senior leaders from a finance, mining engineering or other background really understand or genuinely buy in to these initiatives.
+The strange thing is that everyone wants the business to improve.
+However, when the AM team or maintenance manager are talking about AM concepts such as improving policy, work management or strategic objectives such as an improved defect elimination, renewed strategy using RCM, the understanding is lost.
+In my opinion few senior leaders from a finance, mining engineering or other background really understand or genuinely buy in to these AM concepts.

-Not because they don’t want more from their assets, but because they don’t really understand what it means and as maintenance professionals we tend to communicate in our own language.
+Not because they don’t want more from their assets, but because they don’t really understand what it means and as maintenance professionals we continue to communicate in our own language.
 Sometimes we even find it difficult to directly show how initiatives such as defect elimination process, RCM or work management concepts have clearly improved equipment performance outcomes.

-Some years ago, I provided a guy as aninterim maintenance manager for a GM.
-I told the guy, who had never been a manager before, do not talk about more downtime, more resources or AM jargon.
+Some years ago, I provided a guy as an interim maintenance manager for a GM.
+I told the guy, who had never been a manager before, do not talk about more money, more downtime, more resources or AM jargon.
 Talk only to the GM about reduced risk, more tonnes, and more profit.
-That relationship worked out very successfully and even to this day the GM still holds this guy in high regard.
+That relationship worked out very successfully and even to this day the GM still holds this guy in very high regard.

-When this maintenance manager arrived, he asked for an additional project manager to look after a shovel shutdown that was imminent, but he asked it by saying would the GM like less downtime on the shovel shutdown.
-Of course, the GM said yes, and he got the additional project manager, who did deliver a reduced shutdown duration.
+When this maintenance manager arrived, they asked for an additional project manager to look after a shovel shutdown that was imminent, but they asked for the resource by asking would the GM like less downtime on the shovel shutdown.
+Of course, the GM said yes, and the maintenance manager got the additional project manager, who then did actually deliver a reduced shovel shutdown duration.

 So, in the end I believe, and I have witnessed improved career prospects from the maintenance managers that speak in the GM language and deliver on what they say they will do.